 A New Environment

 After my arrival at the psychiatric ward from my suicide attempt, I realized that the individuals in the surrounding place had worse problems than I did.
+I know, “Not all people who have thoughts of suicide end up acting on those thoughts.
+But for those who do, generally there is deep emotional pain combined with a belief that things will never improve.”
+Dr. Chantal Gagnon PhD LMHC used to say that.
 There were homeless people, prostitutes, drug addicts, and other kinds of people.
 However, what was seriously startling was when they took everything I had.

 The first day of my admission was mind-boggling.
 It was a chance coincidence for my workplace building to be viewable from my ward which was a couple of miles away.
 The confinement experience was nerve-wracking.
 You can see people freely doing their own business looking through my window while it was the opposite for me.
 For safety purposes, I was locked down.